 Since you’re already in the area, why not continue walking north of the tower towards Taksim Square and the party scene of Istanbul?
 Try the traditional Raki and get the party started yo!

-Things to do in Istanbul #05: The Ancient City Walls and the Basilica Cistern
+Things to Do and See in Istanbul #05: The Ancient City Walls and the Basilica Cistern

 Each day, visitors to the city want to visit the Topkapi Palace and so they take the tramway to the stop called “Topkapi“.
 What they don’t know is that the stop to the Topkapi Palace is called “Sultanahmet” and the “Topkapi” stop is actually very far from the city center of Istanbul and it is home to the incredible Byzantine city walls and the Chora Church.